kent-map/chirpy/_posts/2026-05-21-thomas-cheyne.md

 Spanning the reign of Henry VIII, Cheyne held many positions of responsibility and power.
 He was appointed Constable of Queenborough (1512), Rochester (1525), Dover (1536) and Saltwood Castles (1540).
 Other positions included: Sherrif of Kent (1515); Knight of the Garter; Justice of the peace; Knight of the shire; Lord Warden of the Cinque Ports; Treasurer of the household; Privy Councillor, making him one of Henry’s trusted advisors.

-Coat of arms of Sir Thomas Cheney, KG.png
+{% include embed/image.html src="wc:Coat of arms of Sir Thomas Cheney, KG.png" aspect="1.333" caption="The Coat of Arms of Sir Thomas Cheney" %}

 In 1532, Cheyne extended a personal invitation to King Henry, and his soon to be bride Anne Boleyn, to stay at his family home, Shurland Hall.[^ref12] Anne was related to Thomas’s half-brother Francis, whose mother was Isabel Boleyn.
 The visit lasted for a period of three days and incurred a total expenditure of “£30 13s.
 4d”[^ref13]  an enormous sum at the time.